The last part of this three-piece series is about the final section of the spine, the lumbar region.

 This section of the spine is located below the cervical and thoracic sections and is made up of five vertebrae known as the L1, L2, L3, L4, and L5.

 Injuries and subluxations to the spine can be severe but are not typically life-threatening.

 Early treatment is important to the prognosis of lumbar spine injuries because these five vertebrae contain precious nerves and spinal cord tissue that control communication between the brain and the legs.

-Therefore, damage to the lumbar spine subsequently has the largest effects on the hips, groin, and lower abdominal muscles.
+Therefore, damage to the spine subsequently has the largest effects on the hips, groin, and lower abdominal muscles.

-What Kind of Symptoms are Experienced After Experiencing Damage to the Lumbar Spine (L1-L5)?
+What Kind of Symptoms are Experienced After Experiencing Damage to the L1-L5 Vertebrae?

-Symptoms are often experienced as a result of any type of spinal injury, but damage to the lumbar section of the spine often results in lesser injury than that of the cervical spine.
+Symptoms are often experienced as a result of any type of spinal injury, but damage to this section of the spine often results in lesser injury than that of the cervical spine.

 These injuries can be severe, but they are usually not life-threatening.

 However, early treatment is crucial to the prognosis of lumbar spine injuries and subluxations.

 Below is a List of the Most Likely Symptoms:

 - Difficulty Breathing